Vevey, Lake Geneva, West Switzerland.

 Lucerne, Luzern, Central Switzerland.

-Lucerne, founded officially in 1178, is probably Switzerland's best summer tourist destination, with a large range of sights and activities in the vicinity that will easily occupy a week or more, whereas Bern and Zurich, for example are potential day-trip destinations.
+Founded officially in 1178, Luzern is probably Switzerland's best summer tourist destination, with a large range of sights and activities in the vicinity that will easily occupy a week or more, whereas Bern and Zurich, for example are potential day-trip destinations.

 Engelberg is more famous as a winter sports destination but also offers plenty of summer action including hiking, mountain biking, 'devil' biking', 'trotti' biking, Climbing, paragliding, a rope park, glacier walking, summer toboggan runs on the Ristis (near Brunni) and nordic walking.